 In this new media landscape, with a plethora of attention-grabbing indies being released with astounding regularity, smart filmmakers need to start thinking about distribution and marketing right from their project’s get-go.
 And that means building a brand.
 Now, you might be hesitant of all of this “brand-building” talk when it comes to your own film.
 But this brand building is exactly what will increase your odds of being seen–of your film finding an audience in such a crowded, competitive marketplace.

-On January 15, Film Independent welcomed filmmaker and distribution expert Jon Reiss—author of Think Outside the Box Office: The Ultimate Guide to Film Distribution and Marketing for the Digital Era—to speak to Members on the importance of branding both your film and yourself.
+On January 15, Film Independent welcomed filmmaker and distribution expert Jon Reiss—author of Think Outside the Box Office: The Ultimate Guide to Film Distribution and Marketing for the Digital Era—to speak to Members on the importance of creative brand-building.

 Crafting a successful marketing and distribution plan means pivoting at every stage.
 Setting goals gives you a framework to work from, yes, but goals might shift over the course of your film’s journey, and that’s for the better.
 The key here is to seek the optimal solution, which means constantly modifying your plan.